If you’re a marketer, you have to deal with (on average) 102,203 images and videos a year to keep on top of your game.

 Your marketing asset management tool shouldn't ever exist in isolation.
 It should integrate with the marketing tools you use every day.

-- We integrate with content management systems like WordPress and Canva, so you can drop assets from Dash straight into whatever you’re working on.
+- We integrate with content management and creation systems like WordPress and Canva, so you can drop assets from Dash straight into whatever you’re working on.

-- You can also connect it to Adobe Creative Suite, Google Workplace and Microsoft Office to drop assets from Dash into the documents you’re putting together.
+- You can also connect it to Adobe Creative Cloud, Google Workplace and Microsoft Office to drop assets from Dash into the documents you’re putting together.

 - Then there’s our Hootsuite integration, which lets you pick an asset from your Dash to attach to your social post and get it out to your followers.